Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 ## Data Management and Data Transfer

 First, it shown how to create a workspace, then how to transfer data within and to/from the ZIH HPC system.
-Also take care of the file permissions while collaboration.
+Also keep in mind to set the file permissions when collaborating with other researchers.

 ### Create a Workspace